JamFox/docs.jamfox.dev/docs/content/food/coffee.md

 2. Drop in 15g of coffee, slightly coarser than espresso
 3. Tap and shake to level the grinds
 4. Tamp with a second paper filter using the plunger, remove carefully to avoid air turbulence messing up the tamped grinds and filter
-5. (Optional "sour pass") Add 10-15g room temp water, push it out with plunger in at around 1-2cm, down until top filter looks dry-ish, then take plunger out again and dump the resulting sour extraction
+5. (Optional "sour pass") Add 20-25g room temp water, push it out with plunger in at around 1-2cm, down until top filter looks dry-ish, then take plunger out again and set aside the resulting sour extraction
 6. (Optional) Drop in a metal filter to avoid the second filter from floating up (higher the temp, the more likely this will happen due to more CO2 release)
 7. Pour 150g of water, optionally using a long spoon/object to soften the water's fall even further
 8. Add plunger, and do a slow plunge and stop when hitting "the hiss", around 60-120s